cgabriel5/nodecliac/README.md

 ## Hooks

 Some programs are more complicated than others.
 Take [yarn](https://yarnpkg.com/en/) as an example.
 Its `yarn.acdef` file needs to be modified before parsing to [dynamically add the repos scripts as commands](https://yarnpkg.com/en/docs/cli/run#toc-yarn-run).
 Doing so will require a pre-parsing hook.
-Basically, before nodecliac does anything it's possible to use a pre-hook script to modify the command's `.acdef` file and CLI input (in-memory) values.
+Essentially, before nodecliac does anything it's possible to use a pre-hook script to modify the command's `.acdef` file and CLI input (in-memory) values.

+<details><summary>Expand hook section.</summary>

-Available hook scripts:
+#### Available hook scripts

 - `hooks/prehook.sh`
   - Allows for modification of the in-memory `acdef` contents before entering parsing.
   - Allows for modification of the in-memory CLI input string before entering parsing.

 **Note**: Using a hook script might sound involved/off-putting but it's not.
-A hook script is just a regular shell script.
-The script just has special meaning in the sense that it is used to **hook** into nodecliac to change some variables used for later tab-completion processing.
+A hook script is _just a regular shell script_.
+The script simply has special meaning in the sense that it is used to **hook** into nodecliac to change some variables used for later tab-completion processing.

-<details><summary>Expand hook section.</summary>

 #### Making Hook Script